VDHSoft-com/laravel-test-package/README.md

 	composer dump-autoload

-	if you want to personalize the view; you need to publish them in resources/views/vendor/testpkg with :
+	if you want to personalize the view, you need to publish them in resources/views/vendor/testpkg with :

 	php artisan vendor:publish --provider="VDHSoft\TestPkg\TestPkgServiceProvider" --tag=views